TheGnarCo/venture/README.md

 call those "effects."
 Other examples include sending emails, queuing Sidekiq jobs, and so on.
-In order for service layer actions to be truly composable, they have to be able to defer those effects until an entire _composed_ operation succeeds, not just until after its own `as_event!` block exits succesfully.
+In order for service layer actions to be truly composable, they have to be able to defer those effects until an entire _composed_ operation succeeds, not just until the end of its own logic.
 Developers should not be forced to reckon with this every time they add a module to the service layer.
 Instead, the service layer can abstract this functionality, providing consistent conventions and enforced behavior.

 This gem was extracted from an application for certifying state employees for work like rideshare driving or child care, where a